 The Department of Health shall exercise oversight responsibility for EHDI programs, including establishing a performance data set and reviewing performance data collected by each hospital.

-(a) No physician or hospital shall be civilly or criminally liable for failure to conduct hearing screening testing.
+(a) No physician, advanced practice registered nurse, or hospital shall be civilly or criminally liable for failure to conduct hearing screening testing.